six-two/mkdocs-placeholder-plugin/README.md

 ### HEAD

 - Placeholder config: Placeholders can now have attributes (like `description`)
+- Tables with inputs for all placeholders on a page can now be generated via `<placeholdertable>` elements
 - Stack traces for fatal exceptions can now be seen with the `-v` flag (`mkdocs serve -v`)

 ### Version 0.1.2